Arsenal Air 100: Operational history

-The Air 100 made its debut in competition gliding when the two prototypes, recently completed at the Châtillon Air Arsenal and after only 3 h flight testing, flew in the American National Championships held at Wichita Falls, Kansas in July 1947.
+The Air 100 made its debut in competition gliding when the two prototypes, recently completed at the Châtillon Air Arsenal and after only 3 h flight testing, flew in the American National Championships held at Wichita Falls, Texas, in July 1947.
 They came in fifth and eighth.

 In 1948, Donald Pollard flew 206 mi from Elmira, NY to Asbury Park, NJ to win the Barringer Trophy in his Air 100.

 The type's most enduring achievement was made in 1952 when it set a new solo world duration record of 56 h 15 min.
 The pilot was Charles Atger.
 The record was set on 2–4 April at Saint-Rémy-de-Provence, ridge sailing an Air 100 over the Chaine des Alpilles in the northern Mistral wind.
 Thirty months later another pilot, Bertrand Dauvin (21), in a different sailplane, was killed attempting to improve on Atger's record; the crash was attributed to pilot exhaustion and the FAI rejected further duration record claims for gliders.
 Thus Atger's record still stands and he was alive to celebrate its 40th anniversary.